 Vinyl records are often cited as having a better quality sound than digital CDs or MP3 files, and typically perceived of as sounding both warmer and richer.
 This is because, unless produced from digital masters, vinyl recordings are fully analogue and fully lossless, ie they source audio from the entire sound wave of a performance creating a physical impression of the sound on the disc in terms of textures, peaks and troughs.

 Thus if played on a decent turntable with a decent needle (and leaving aside the problem of surface noise) they can represent different types of voice and instrument more accurately, especially in music with wide pitch variety such as classical music.

 So for people who want to enjoy a 'full-fidelity' listening experience vinyl is the answer.
 Which is why we have kept and will go on keeping our quite extensive collection until something better appears!

+An extensive 'record library' donated by Dr Norman Cooper in the 1980s forms the nucleus of the vinyl collection.
 Many scores and recordings were bequeathed to us by the late and much beloved Donald Hawksworth.
 And thanks to the School's association with the eminent British diplomat, Sir Donald Logan, we have some very fine Soviet-era recordings of performances by, for example, David Oistrakh and Svyatoslav Richter.

 Truly a labour of love, this remarkable collection was deposited at NESMS by Dr Alistair Allen, son of Mr R H Allen of Brighton and Hove, Sussex (hereafter RHA).
 RHA was a keen amateur musician and member, along with his wife and son, of numerous South coast ensembles.
 To assist the development of a repertoire for his musical companions, RHA personally arranged and transcribed individual parts for a wide range of instruments from the printed scores he had collected.